Falling Creek Camp

 Equestrian Staff

 Although we ride English style at Falling Creek, we also teach many Western skills from the riding ring to the trails.
-We have our own horses and barn and almost 30 miles of trail.
+We have our own horses and barn with about 25 miles of private trails and gravel roads.
 This role is perfect for someone looking to combine their love of horses with living in a close-knit community nestled neatly in the mountains of western North Carolina.
 This is a great opportunity for those who may be seeking a summer experience that allows them to begin building their resume with instruction and leadership experience.
 The minimum requirement for this role is that applicants must be at least 18 years old, have completed at least one year of college or similar life experience.
-CHA certification is not required for these roles, but pay will increase with additional certification
+CHA certification is not required for these roles, but pay will increase with additional certification.

 Additional Information About Falling Creek Camp